Proposed SNAP overhaul in Trump’s ‘big, beautiful bill’ could cost Pa. $800 million

 Pennsylvania has one of the highest SNAP "error rates" of any state, which puts it on track to shoulder millions in additional funding costs should congressional changes pass.

-“SNAP is the only state administered entitlement program fully funded by the federal government,” said U.S. Rep. GT Thompson, (R., Centre) who chairs the House Agriculture Committee.
+“SNAP is the only state administered entitlement program fully funded by the federal government,” said U.S. Rep. Glenn Thompson (R., Centre), who chairs the House Agriculture Committee.
 “It’s time to establish clear incentives to enhance services to SNAP participants and manage costs effectively.
 The only way for this to occur is for states to have some level of skin in the game.”

 Gov. Josh Shapiro has said there is no way for the state to absorb the added costs.
 He estimated that of the 2 million state residents currently receiving benefits from SNAP, 140,000 would be kicked off the rolls, according to the Pennsylvania Department of Human Services’ (DHS) analysis of the House version of the bill.

-Note: This story has been updated to accurately reflect how states calculate their error rates.